gxystouris/spacecraft-vector-intersection/README.md

 MATLAB version:
 -----------------
 This code uses solely MATLAB function files (.m extension).
 The user needs to have MATLAB installed and add the SVI directory and subdirectories to the MATLAB path - no "special" installation needed.
-Example: let's say the SVI package was downloaded at 'C:\Users\Darth_Vader\MATLAB_packages' then you should include this folder to the MATLAB paths as follows:
+Example: let's say the SVI package was downloaded at 'C:\Users\Darth_Vader\MATLAB_packages' then you should include this folder to the MATLAB paths as follow:

 `addpath(genpath('C:\Users\Darth_Vader\MATLAB_packages\Spacecraft_Vector_Intersection\'))`